slender-co/DDE-Web/README.md

 ## 📄 License

-This project is proprietary and belongs to Vine & Build Construction LLC.
+This project is proprietary and belongs to Dirt Dudes Excavating INC.

 ## 🤝 Support

-For questions or issues, contact: projects@vinebuild.com
+For questions or issues, contact: info@dirtdudesexcavating.com

 ---

-**Built with care for Vine & Build Construction** 🏗️
+**Built with care for Dirt Dudes Excavating** 🏗️